Academic Advantage in Residence

 WINter

-Besides the various programs mentioned above, the Academic Initiatives team also runs events and activities throughout the year to support student success.
-One major event that occurs every Winter term is WINter!
-WINter is a 3-week-long program that focuses on 3 different areas of success: personal, career, and academic success.
+Besides the various programs mentioned above, Residence also runs events and activities throughout the year to support student success.
+One major event that occurs every Winter term in Residence is WINter!
+WINter is a program that focuses on 3 different areas of success: personal, career, and academic success.

 Past WINter events have included a Working in Residence Peer Panel, a “What’s Your Learning Style” program, and personal success programs on the themes of belonging and personal values.
 By participating in WINter events and activities, students can do the following to further their personal growth and develop skills for success: